MNSGC-Ballooning/OPC-Library/README.txt

 The Plantower PMS 5003 runs the read data function as fast as possible, and can record new data every 2.3 seconds.
 The PMS5003 serial is 9600 baud.
-The Plantower has 6 data points.
+The Plantower has 8 data points.

 The Sensirion SPS 30 runs the read data function with the record data function, and can record new data every 1 seconds.
 The SPS30 serial is 115200 baud.
 The SPS 30 is configured for UART communication.
-I2C communication is not supported.
+I2C communication is not yet functional.
-The SPS 30 has 10 data points.
+The SPS 30 has 12 data points.

 The Alphasense R1 runs the read data function with the log update function, and can record new data every 1 seconds.
 The R1 runs on SPI.
 As of the latest update, the R1 can only run on the primary SPI bus.
-The Alphasense R1 has 27 data points.
+The Alphasense R1 has 29 data points.

+The Alphasense N3 runs the read data function with the log update function, and can record new data every 1 seconds.
+The N3 runs on SPI.
+As of the latest update, the N3 can only run on the primary SPI bus.
+The Alphasense N3 has 34 data points.

 The Honeywell HPMA115S0-004 runs the read data function with the log update function, and can record new data every 1 seconds.
 The HPM serial is 9600 baud.
 The HPM has 4 data points.
+This system is no longer supported.

-The Plantower logs the number of hits, Mass Concentrations 1um, 2.5um, 10um, environment 1um, 2.5um, 10um, Number Concentrations 0.3um, 0.5um, 1.0um, 2.5um, 5.0um, 10.0um.
+The Plantower logs the number of hits, the time since the last good log, Mass Concentrations 1um, 2.5um, 10um, environment 1um, 2.5um, 10um, Number Concentrations 0.3um, 0.5um, 1.0um, 2.5um, 5.0um, 10.0um.
-The SPS 30 logs the number of hits, Mass Concentrations 1um, 2.5um, 4.0um, 10um, Number Concentrations inclusive  0.3um - 0.5um, 1um, 2.5um, 4.0um, 10um, Average Particle size.
+The SPS 30 logs the number of hits, the time since the last good log, Mass Concentrations 1um, 2.5um, 4.0um, 10um, Number Concentrations inclusive  0.3um - 0.5um, 1um, 2.5um, 4.0um, 10um, Average Particle size.
-The Alphasense R1 logs the number of hits, Number Concentrations 00.4um, 00.7um, 01.1um, 01.5um, 01.9um, 02.4um, 03um, 04um, 05um, 06um, 07um, 08um, 09um, 10um, 11um, 12um, 12.4um, Bin1 Time, Bin3 Time, Bin5 Time, Bin7 Time, Flow Rate, Temp, Humidity, Sample Period, PMA, PMB, PMC.
+The Alphasense R1 logs the number of hits, the time since the last good log, Number Concentrations 00.4um, 00.7um, 01.1um, 01.5um, 01.9um, 02.4um, 03um, 04um, 05um, 06um, 07um, 08um, 09um, 10um, 11um, 12um, 12.4um, Bin1 Time, Bin3 Time, Bin5 Time, Bin7 Time, Flow Rate, Temp, Humidity, Sample Period, PMA, PMB, PMC.
 The HPM logs the number of hits, Mass Concentrations 1um, 2.5um, 4.0um, 10um.
+The Alphasense N3 logs the number of hits, the time since the last good log, 24 Number Concentrations, bin time 1, bin time 2, bin time 3, bin time 4, sample period, sample flow rate, temperature, humidity, PM 1.0, PM 2.5, PM10